-Why hire John or Peter?
+Why hire one of us?
 Here at Austin Professional Counseling we bring the cutting edge of relationship and psychological science to the services we provide.
 You can rest easy knowing you’re in the best of hands.
 Whether you’re struggling with anxiety, depression, relationship issues, dating, or spiritual/existential questions, we specialize in all of the above and can help you get back on track!

 We believe in bringing depth and authenticity into our relationship with you.
 We don’t B.S. you.
 We put you and your life goals first and help you to reach them, including looping in other specialized professionals if needed.
 We are warm, friendly, kind, and take a positive strengths-based approach to life’s problems.
 Even in relationship work, where it is common for partners to criticize and judge one another, we challenge you to think and work like a team, identifying common goals and then practicing relationship skills to achieve those goals.

-Read about the differences between John and Peter’s practices below to determine the best therapist for you, then let us know via phone or the contact form to schedule your first appt.
+Read about the differences between John, Peter and Leah’s practices below to determine the best therapist for you, then let us know via phone or the contact form to schedule your first appt.
 See you soon!

 John’s Practice Description

 John specializes in in-depth couples therapy as well as in dating, group therapy, depression, anxiety and spiritual issues.
 John brings the leading edge of couples therapy to Austin, TX, having studied for 6 years with Dr. Stan Tatkin of UCLA, widely considered one of the world’s top couples therapists and who is helping update the various couples therapy models with new, neuroscience understandings.
 John was 1 of 12 couples therapists in the world invited to join the core faculty of the PACT Institute, a leading institute to teach new science concepts and approaches to couples therapists worldwide.
 He speaks at national psychotherapy conferences and helps to train therapists on a variety of subjects internationally.
 John has clients in Austin, San Antonio and Dallas and consults for individuals and couples in New York and Los Angeles.
-His available hours are limited to weekdays, 9am-3pm, Mon-Thurs.
-See fees below for John’s fee schedule.
+His available hours are limited to weekdays, 9am-4pm, Monday-Friday.
+See below for John’s fee schedule.

 Peter’s Practice Description

-Peter is John’s newest associate.
-Peter specializes in relationship counseling, helping individuals connect more deeply, dating, spiritual growth and showing up as an authentic person in the world.
-Peter is known for his deep and caring presence and a holistic approach the whole person: mind, body, heart, nutrition and wellness.
+Peter specializes in helping you develop a more compassionate relationship with yourself, relationship counseling, helping individuals connect more deeply, dating, spiritual growth and showing up as an authentic person in the world.
+Peter is known for his warm, deep and caring presence and a holistic approach the whole person: mind, body, heart, nutrition and wellness.
 Peter is a graduate of St. Edward’s University and holds a Masters in Counseling.
 He also holds a certificate in the psychology of eating and is a sponsored triathlete.
 In addition to many years of personal wellness and coaching experience, Peter has engaged in advanced psychotherapy trainings such as Somatic Experiencing and Minding the Heart with Dr. Tori Olds.
 Peter’s schedule is 4-8pm, Mon-Fri with other select daytime hours available.
 His fee is $125/45min and $150/hr.

 — JOHN’S FEE SCHEDULE —